Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ### Alfresco/Solr authentication

 As of ACS 7.2 and/or Search services 2.0.3, the repository <--> solr communication requires to be authenticated.
 The playbook will set up that authentication scheme using the new `secret` method.
-This methods needs to be paased a shared secret.
-In orderto do so use the varaible below:
+This methods needs to be passed a shared secret.
+In order to do so use the variable below:

 ```yaml
 reposearch_shared_secret: dummy